nishchalAgr/AWS_Notes/notes/EC2_Instance_Launch_Types.md

  ## EC2 Spot Instances
  - Up to _90% discount_ compared to On Demand pricing
  - Instances can be lost at any time if your max price is less than current spot price
+   - Essentially, instances can be lost to the _highest bidder_
  - Most _cost efficient_ of all instances
  - Useful for _low-priority_ and _resilient-to-failure_ workloads (ex. batch jobs, data analysis, img processing)
  - Popular combo: reserved instances for baseline, On-Demand + Spot for peak